 What are the key lessons you learned at Dow and Wildcat Discovery Technologies that you expect will propel your new consulting business?

 Successful consulting is about knowledge, credibility, and relationships.
 Many scientists have a lot of knowledge and experience.
-However, it can be challenging to develop external credibility and relationships in a large company like Dow.
+However, developing external credibility and relationships in a large company like Dow can be challenging.
 There are fewer opportunities to present at conferences or publish research, especially if you are in a corporate R&D role.
 A smaller company can provide those opportunities as they are establishing themselves in an industry.
-This allows scientists to build more external relationships and get known in the industry for their work – both of which are a critical part of a successful consulting business.
+This allows scientists to build more external relationships and get known in the industry for their work – both of which are critical to a successful consulting business.

 Changing careers can be nerve-racking, particularly when it involves relocating.
 What was the general approach you took in working through the decision to leave Dow for Wildcat Discovery Technologies?

-Changing jobs, moving a family – these are hard decisions.
-In the end, you have to balance all the good and the less good parts of all options.
-But in the end, I would say that there usually are not bad options.
-Making changes and doing new things stretches you as an individual, as a family, and as a scientist.
+Changing jobs, moving a family – these are complicated decisions.
+Ultimately, you have to balance all the good and the less good parts of all options.
+But in the end, I would say there are usually not bad options.
+Making changes and doing new things stretches you as an individual, family, and scientist.
 It’s too easy to do what is safe and stay where you are.
 I was at a point in my career where I could afford to take a chance, and I have not regretted it professionally or personally.
 San Diego is a pretty good place to live, as well.

-You have advised students to ‘‘figure out what you like to do” as they think through career options.
+You have advised students to ‘‘figure out what you like to do” as they consider career options.
 At what point in your life did you discern what you like to do?
 And what were your next steps once that occurred?

-When I was working in Dow Analytical Sciences, that was a key part of my job supporting what was then Dow Electronic Materials.
+When I was working in Dow Analytical Sciences, that was a crucial part of my job supporting what was then Dow Electronic Materials.
 There were new problems almost every day – and my job was to help the team figure out solutions.
 Fortunately, Dow Analytical had world-class experts in characterization techniques.
-It was my responsibility to match the expert to the hypothesized problem and bring scientists together as a team to solve it.
-This was basically learning about stuff and solving puzzles.
+My responsibility was to match the expert to the hypothesized problem and bring scientists together as a team to solve it.
+This was learning about stuff and solving puzzles.

-I left Analytical Sciences to join the Dow Ventures group, where I explored new business opportunities in technical areas that were unfamiliar to me – including health care, fuel additives, and lithium ion batteries.
-As you might imagine, I had to do a lot of homework to get up to speed.
-I’ve now worked in lithium ion batteries for a long time and learned the technology from a lot of great people along the way.
-Add that to the fact that some aspects of lithium ion batteries are not well understood and I am back to my favorite activities of learning and problem solving.
-My next step is to pass on that knowledge to others through webinars, discussions, and conferences.
-I feel very fortunate that I have frequent opportunities to teach in my current role.
+I left Analytical Sciences to join the Dow Ventures group, where I explored new business opportunities in technical areas that were unfamiliar to me – including health care, fuel additives, and lithium-ion batteries.
+As you might imagine, I had to do much homework to get up to speed.
+I’ve worked in lithium-ion batteries for a long time and learned the technology from many great people along the way.
+Add that to the fact that some aspects of lithium-ion batteries are poorly understood and I am back to my favorite learning and problem solving activities.
+My next step is passing that knowledge on to others through webinars, discussions, and conferences.
+I feel very fortunate to have frequent opportunities to teach in my current role.

 What technology trends are you most closely following that have implications for your consulting work?

 Well, I do like batteries!
-So, I’m always excited to learn about battery technologies that would drive adoption of electric vehicles.
-There are still many challenges to overcome to bring costs down and improve performance – like fast charge, improving energy density, and increasing cycle life.
+So, I’m always excited to learn about battery technologies that would drive the adoption of electric vehicles.
+Many challenges remain to overcome to bring costs down and improve performance – like fast charging, improving energy density, and increasing cycle life.

 By 2025, would you expect any stock electric vehicles to travel up to 500 miles on a single charge (which is about double today’s maximum)?
 What technology challenges would have to be overcome to achieve this goal?

-If we truly have fast charge capabilities in the batteries along with infrastructure to supply high currents – we don’t need a range of 500 miles.
-However, I do not expect to have affordable 500 mile range vehicles in 2025.
+If we have fast charge capabilities in the batteries and infrastructure to supply high currents, we don’t need a range of 500 miles.
+However, I do not expect to have affordable 500-mile range vehicles in 2025.

 Which personality trait has been most responsible for your career success?